 A dietitian is an expert in human nutrition and diet.
 These individuals provide consultations and often work with medical clinics, community wellness programs, or food-service groups.
 Unlike nutritionists, dietitians require a degree and healthcare license to operate.

 To become a dietitian you’ll need to attend a university to study health and nutrition.
 You’ll also need to complete internships with a registered health organization.
-Afterward, students must complete an examination to become a registered dietitian.
+Afterward, students must pass an examination to become a registered dietitian.

 Congratulations on making it this far!
 Tracking your personal fitness for 3 months isn’t easy, but it’s worth it.
 By adopting healthy habits when you’re young, you’ll have more energy, build confidence, and be happier all throughout your life.